Data-Driven Linear Complexity Low-Rank Approximation of General Kernel Matrices: A Geometric Approach: Two-sided low-rank kernel matrix approximation

 where $Q_{XS_2}^|:=K_{XS_2}K_{XS_2}^+$, $Q_{S_1Y}^-:=K_{S_1Y}^+K_{S_1Y}$. \end{corollary} \begin{proof} We only show the first inequality in \eqref{eq:KXYerrorCor} and the second one can be proved in a similar fashion.
 Note that the first inequality in \eqref{eq:KXYerrorCor} is a special case of \eqref{eq:KXYerror} with $S_1=X$.
 In this case, in the upper bound of \eqref{eq:KXYerror}, the minimum over $u\in X$ is no greater than the value achieved by choosing $u=x$.
 Hence we see that if $S_1=X$ and $u=x$, then $\epsilon_1=\norm{K_{xS_2}-K_{xS_2}}=0$ and \eqref{eq:KXYerror} becomes

 which is the first inequality in \eqref{eq:KXYerror}. \end{proof}

-Corollary \ref{cor:KXYerror} further reveals the interconnection between the approximation accuracy and the geometry of sample points.
+\cdf{Assuming $\kappa$ is Lipschitz continuous,} Corollary \ref{cor:KXYerror} further reveals the interconnection between the approximation accuracy and the geometry of sample points.
 Algebraically, $\norm{ K_{XY} - Q_{XS_2}^|K_{XY} }_{\max}$ and $\norm{ K_{XY} - K_{XY}Q_{S_1Y}^- }_{\max}$ measure how well $K_{XS_2}$ and $K_{S_1Y}$ capture the column and row spaces of $K_{XY}$, respectively.
 Geometrically, the bound on the right-hand side of \eqref{eq:KXYerrorCor} will be small if $S_1$ and $S_2$ are able to capture the global geometry of $X$ and $Y$, respectively.